cs1302uga/cs1302-gallery/README.md

     initial set of images should correspond to some default query.
-If the application is in "play mode", then every two (2) seconds, a random image that is currently being displayed should be replaced with a random image that is not currently being displayed (assuming more than 20 images gathered from the response to the search query).
+If the application is in "play mode", then every two (2) seconds, a random image that is currently being displayed should be replaced with a random image that is not currently being displayed (assuming more than 20 images are gathered from the response to the search query).

   * **Toolbar (50 points):** The application needs to have a toolbar that